pro

 pro's bioethics and health studies major asks students to analyze the ethical questions raised by advances in medical and scientific technology.
 It examines these questions both in the clinical context and in health policy.
 Well-known bioethical topics include abortion, euthanasia and stem cell research.
 But the field’s area of study has grown dramatically in recent decades in keeping with the rapid pace of biotechnological advances.
 More recent bioethical work addresses developments in genetics, neuroscience, public health and various emerging fields in the biomedical sciences.

 SLU's bioethics and health studies major gives students the tools to understand these developments.
 It does so through an interdisciplinary curriculum that fuses the humanities with the social sciences.
-It pairs this holistic education with unique service-learning opportunities in health care settings and a capstone project designed to guide students in their transition to a career in health care.
+It pairs this holistic education with unique service-learning opportunities in health care settings and a capstone project designed to guide students in their transitions to careers in health care.

 Through their coursework, students majoring in bioethics and health studies learn to think across the University and mobilize their knowledge in the world.